kumar-mahendra/66DaysOfData/README.md

 At the end , I did applied the skills gained to clean  `IMDb dataset` of movie_reviews([link](https://colab.research.google.com/drive/1Q-EeoMKf4CYQD6m1FJv6ZGz0uMthBNG8#scrollTo=4jO0ExFcRNTL)).
 That's all for today .
 Overall I did much more than by previous days.

 Tomorrow will dive a little more deeper into `NLP` in next chapter.

 <br/>-----------------------------------------------------------------------------------------------------------------<br/>

+### Day 14
+Today I finished next chapter "Making sentiment programmable using embeddings".
+It is quite a confusing topic but exciting !
+Till now We have not design any method to give meaning to words , Embedding is one such way which help us to set up a relative meaning to various words .
+Two words are similar if vectors associated with them are nearly pointing in same direction.
+But this vectors formation requires some work .
+I read theory but I think It require some more time to understand it completely.
+For now I have learnt how to use embedding in tensorflow and also  `make a model` that could predict whether a news headline is *sarcastic* or *non-sarcastic* .
+It is not that perfect but not overfitting thats something I liked !! .
+Will work on this model more to increase validation accuracy.

+<br/>-----------------------------------------------------------------------------------------------------------------<br/>

+### Day 15